DuroMax XP13000EH - 10500/13000W Dual Fuel Generator With Electric Start

 Features

-With the basic documentation and an owner's manual (opens in a new tab), letting you start the generator quickly, the DuroMax XP13000EH also comes with several accessories, including: battery charging cables, funnel, propane hose and tool kit.
-An official storage cover is also available, as a separate purchase.
+Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the DuroMax XP13000EH also comes with some accessories: funnel, propane hose, tool kit and battery charging cables are included.
+An official storage cover and a suitable running cover are also available, as separate purchases.

 Product Videos